amyflash/todolist/README.md

-# todolist is based on mytinytodolist project
+# todolist is based on http://www.mytinytodo.net/
 todolist  support php7+

 How to install: